puneetkg/puneetkg.github.io/_posts/2022-01-18-anyproblemisanopportunity.md

 ---

-### Every problem is an opportunity in disguise
+# Every problem is an opportunity in disguise

 Human minds are designed to seek a path of least resistance.
 They always try to push the problems and consider  always look to solve As we grow old, we face situations that have seen a lot of things.
 No solutions lead to frustration.
 Why can you not reach the solution? or why was this problem given to me? <br />
 Solutions to the problems

-##### Pivot your focus
+### Pivot your focus
 The mind is a powerful tool, but it sometimes creates obstacles for us.
 Some obstacles surface due to **cognitive biases**.
 One these biases is called the "frame effect".
 This states that the way you frame a problem has a powerful impact on what you will do next.
 Do you see the cup as half full or half empty?
 Every problem is an opportunity challenge and grow oneself.

-Acknowledging, is half the battle won!
+Acknowledging, is half the battle won! <br />
 Positive reframing involves thinking about a negative or challenging situation in a more positive way.
 This could involve thinking about a benefit or upside to a negative situation that you had not considered.
 Alternatively, it can involve identifying a lesson to be learned from a difficult situation.
-Finding something to be grateful about in a challenging situation is a type of positive reappraisal.
+Finding something to be grateful about in a challenging situation is a type of positive reappraisal.<br />
 -Gist from an article by Stress & Development Lab, Harvard <br />

 Take the problem as a challenge and you start to think of ways to solve it instead of dreading the day you were given the problem.